 Age UK (formed by the merger of Help the Aged and Age Concern) has a website called My Home Life which publishes free staff development and other materials.

 Dewis Centre for Independent Living provides a calendar of training events, including disability equality training and courses in various aspects of care.

 There are good quality training courses free on line at Social Care TV.

 There is an extensive list of available training resources published by the Social Care Institute for Excellence.

-Your Social Care Workforce Development Partnership Team are:
+Contact your Social Care Workforce Development Partnership Team on: